selsamman/amorphic-ticket-demo/README.md

 ## Installation

-At present it is best to start with this as node.js application and then
+* Get a copy of this project
+* Do an npm update

-* modify files in the app directory
+* Modify files in the app directory
-* update the config.json file
+* Update the config.json, schema.json and router.js files according to your needs

 ## License

-amorphic is licensed under the MIT license
+Amorphic is licensed under the MIT license